Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/T10 Command Center/Readme.md

 ## Prerequisites
 * 2 or more Macro compatible Cisco Room Devices
-  * The Sx10 could be compatible if making use of the jsxapi library and an intermediary system
+  * The Sx10 could be compatible if making use of the JSXAPI library and an intermediary system
 * The 2+ systems can communicate over HTTPS in your network environment
 * Admin access
 * Some knowledge of the Macro Environment